Slow-growing counterexamples to the strong Eremenko conjecture: Relating growth and geometry

 The overall growth of $F$ will be bounded as

-What remains is for us to: \begin{enumerate} \item Show that we can choose our gates such that there is a ``first'' geodesic in $W_j^+$'' (recall Definition~\ref{defn:W} and~\eqref{W+}) that maps approximately to $\exp(\varphi(R_j))$. \item Show that we can ensure there is a ``second'' geodesic in in $W_j^-$ that maps less than $R_{j+1}$ by a definite amount (Theorem~\ref{thm:preshoot}). \item Verify that, assuming the $\psi$ satisfies the growth condition derived above, this gives a counterexample function in $F$. \item Given $\Theta$ as in Theorem~\ref{paracxple}, we can provide $\varphi$ and $\psi$ with the required conditions such that~\eqref{esteelorder} is bounded by $O((\re z)^{1 + \Theta(\re z)}).$ \end{enumerate}
+What remains is for us to: \begin{enumerate} \item Show that we can choose our gates such that there is a ``first'' vertical geodesic $C_j$ in $W_j^+$ (recall Definition~\ref{defn:W} and~\eqref{W+}) that maps to a semi-circular geodesic in $\HH$ with radius approximately $\exp(\varphi(R_j))$. \item Show that we can ensure there is a ``second'' vertical geodesic $\dot{C}_j$ in $W_j^-$ that maps to a semi-circlular geodesic in $\HH$ with radius less than $R_{j+1}$ by a definite amount (Theorem~\ref{thm:preshoot}). \item Verify that, assuming the $\psi$ satisfies the growth condition derived above, this gives a function $F$ satisfying the counterexample conditions in Definition~\ref{cxpleconds}. \item Given $\Theta$ as in Theorem~\ref{paracxple}, we can provide $\varphi$ and $\psi$ with the required conditions such that $\psi(\exp(\varphi(\re z) = O((\re z)^{1 + \Theta(\re z)})$ meaning that, with~\eqref{esteelorder}, we achieve $\log \re F(z) = O((\re z)^{1 + \Theta(\re z)}).$ \end{enumerate}

 If $F$ is to be a counterexample function of infinite order we need to consider what happens at points in $W_j$ near $r_j$ because that is the part of the tract where $\re F(z)$ is largest in terms of $\re z$.